strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 ### Runtime Environment

-We constrain resources available to the microservice Docker containers, as in a typical Kubernetes cluster.
+Docker is told to constrain resources available to the microservice containers, as in a typical Kubernetes cluster.
 The CPU is limited to 1.5 CPU-units using an equivalent of the `--cpus=1.5` Docker option.[^cpu] This means that even though the instance has access to all 4 CPU cores of the machine, it can use only 15 CPU-seconds (out of theoretical 40 CPU-seconds) in each 10-wall-clock-second step.